mrlukyman/mrlukyman/README.md

     👋 Hi, I’m @mrlukyman

-      👨‍💻 CS student exploring new 🌐 tech and possibilities
+      👨‍💻 CS student exploring new tech and possibilities

-      🔍 Always on the lookout for the latest and greatest 🚀
+      🔍 Always on the lookout for the latest and greatest

-      🎶 Passionate about 🎧 music
+      🎶 Passionate about music

-      ☕️ Fuelled by ☕️
+      ☕ Fuelled by coffee

       🎮 Enjoys gaming in free time